tinamelie/so-you-want-to-use-random-forest/README.md

 pip install scikit-learn pandas numpy
 ```

-## You should know
+## The more you know 💫

-- Don't go around directly reporting these feature importance scores and saying Tina told you to.
+- Don't you go directly reporting your feature importance scores and say Tina told you to.
 I definitely did not.
 You really should use a model explainer like SHAPELY or LIME if you're going to dive into feature importance.
-Throw some cross validation in here too; it's good for you.
+Throw some cross validation in there too-- it's good for you.
-- Also, you really should be doing a lil hyperparameter tuning, but some of you live more dangerously than I do.
+- Also, you really should do a lil hyperparameter tuning, but some of you live more dangerously than I do.